BetMGM Bonus Code GOALMAX1500: Get $1500 Bonuses for Monday Night Football, NBA & EPL | Goal.com US

-Your first deposit after using the BetMGM bonus code GOALMAX1500 will get you a 20 percent deposit match up to $1500 in sports bonuses.
-Use the bonus on an 8:15pm EST Monday Night Football matchup between the Philadelphia Eagles (-2) and the Los Angeles Chargers.
+New users who sign up with the BetMGM bonus code GOALMAX1500 will get a 20% deposit match up to $1500 in bonus bets on their first deposit.
+Use the bonus on an 8:15pm EST Miami Dolphins vs Pittsburgh Steelers (-3) Monday Night Football game.

-You can also place your bets on a 3:00pm EST Premier League match as Wolverhampton Wanderers host Manchester United.
-Then, the Minnesota Timberwolves are looking for a sixth straight win as they host the Phoenix Suns in a 7:30pm EST NBA game.
+With a win or draw, Manchester United (-125) can extend Bournemouth’s winless streak to seven games when they meet in a 3:00pm EST Premier League match.
+Two of the NBA’s best teams also tip off at 9:30pm EST, as the Denver Nuggets (-1.5) host the Houston Rockets.

 - Claim your BetMGM promo code